westmany/avestruz/README.md

-[Atenção] Até a data: Sun May  8 23:52:26 UTC 2022, nenhum avestruz dominou o mundo!
+[Atenção] Até a data: Mon May  9 00:39:04 UTC 2022, nenhum avestruz dominou o mundo!